 What Other Benefits Does Parking Overnight At Walmart Have?

-Let's look at how else you can benefit:
+Let's look at how else you can benefit from Walmart RV parking:

 - Maintenance/Service: You can get your RV serviced, get new tires, batteries, and more.

 - Save $$: Walmart parking is FREE!
 Campgrounds are not.
-Still, you should buy something from the store as a thank you.
+Therefore, you should buy something from the store as a thank you.

 - Supplies: Well, Walmart has just about anything you need.
 So you can stock up on groceries and more while you overnight.
 Some Walmarts even have propane and gasoline.
 Bonus!